TuRz4m/Ark-docker/README.md

 + __UPDATEPONSTART__
 1 : Update the server when the container is started.
 0: no update (default : 1)
 + __TZ__
 Time Zone : Set the container timezone (for crontab).
+(You can get your timezone posix format with the command `tzselect`.
+For example, France is "Europe/Paris").

 ---